 Best Asian cities for digital nomads according to travel bloggers

 If there’s one continent that is being flocked by digital nomads from all over the world, it’s Asia.
-The cost of living is cheap, people are extremely welcoming and of course, food is great!
+The cost of living is cheap, people are extremely welcoming and of course, the food is great!
 In my opinion, Asia is the best pick if you are a first-time digital nomad venturer.
 It will be easier for you to adjust and it can open new opportunities – everyone is here!

-#1 Chiang Mai, Thailand
+#1: Chiang Mai, Thailand

-Nathan Aguilera, Foodie Flashpacker
+by Nathan Aguilera, Foodie Flashpacker

 Also, as a foodie- Thailand has some of the best food in the world at incredible prices.
 You can have a delicious meal for less than $1 USD or treat yourself to a designer brunch for about $6.
 For anyone interested in an amazing city with a great support network at incredibly affordable prices Chiang Mai should be at the top of your list!

-#2 - Bangkok, Thailand
+#2: Bangkok, Thailand

-Claudia Tavani, My Adventures Across the World
+by Claudia Tavani, My Adventures Across the World

 I didn’t spend too long in Bangkok, but I found it to be a great place to hang out.
 There are a lot of things to do in Bangkok, and it may well be one of the best cities in Asia to live as a digital nomad.
 Internet is easily available in a lot of places, and it works better than in most places in Asia.
 The cost of living is incredibly cheap – rent for under $300 per month for a really good place; food for more than reasonable prices.

-#3 - Ho Chi Minh City, Vietnam
+#3: Ho Chi Minh City, Vietnam

-Hanna Sobczuk, Hanna Travels
+by Hanna Sobczuk, Hanna Travels

 When I arrived in Saigon or Ho Chi Minh City (HCMC) the first time, I’ve heard a lot of opinions from backpackers that there’s nothing interesting here.
 How good I didn’t listen to them!
 It turned out that HCMC is a perfect place for digital nomads.